tagazok/my-workshops/custom-vision/tutorial.md

 ## Let's add a backend

-Now that our TODO frontend is deployed, we want to make it interactive and need to add a backend!
+Now that our frontend is deployed, we want to make it interactive and need to add a backend!

 Azure Static Web Apps relies on Azure Functions for your application backend.
 Azure Functions is an Azure service which enables you to deploy simple code-based microservices triggered by events.
 In our case, events will be HTTP requests.